Skip to main content

 “After looking at a rough cut of From Here to Eternity, however, the Pentagon only made one objection to the movie.
 It wanted the studio to trim the scene in which Sergeant Warden appears acting excessively drunk, staggering around, and stumbling off a porch.
 In discussing the scene with Buddy Adler, the Pentagon pointed out that Warden had been presented as an outstanding representative of the Army up to that point and that emphasizing his drunkenness would shock audiences.
 Nevertheless, the Army did not put its request very strongly (‘as much as possible should be trimmed,’) and Columbia left the scene as shot since Warden’s drunken condition became a dramatic necessity to subsequent events.”

-Taradash and Addler would remember many instances in which the army pushed them to cut more, critique nicer, make the army seem somehow less complicit in the atrocities on screen.
+Taradash and Addler would remember many instances in which the army pushed them to cut more, critique gentler, make the army seem somehow less complicit in the atrocities on screen.
 In such conversations, they recalled doing a lot of smiling and nodding, “but we never intended to do it.”

 From Here to Today